 - Pupil Premium is a payment made to schools by the Government.
 It makes up part of the school's funding, is received into our budget and is made available for use throughout the whole school.
 Schools are free to decide how to allocate this funding to best support the raising of attainment for the most vulnerable pupils.
-The Pupil Premium is funded on a per pupil basis at £1345 per pupil (or £2345 for pupils who are in care or have been adopted).
-This will be based on the current census, meaning that Parkgate will have received £49 764/ £41 550 and £47 635 respectively.
+The Pupil Premium is funded on a per pupil basis at £1455 per pupil (or £2530 for pupils who are in care or have been adopted).
+This will be based on the current census, meaning that Parkgate will have received £44 232, £47 635 and £48560 respectively.
 To make the best use of this funding, we use evidence-based approaches, such as the EFF research and our own knowledge of our pupils and the specific needs within each class to create a plan tailored to our school.
-Further information can be found at: Pupil premium: allocations and conditions of grant 2022 to 2023 GOV.UK (www.gov.uk) - Parkgate Junior is a 2 form entry Primary with 241 pupils on roll.
-We have 31 pupils on our Pupil Premium register; 12.5% of the school population which is broadly in line with the national average.
-For the 2021-2022 academic year Parkgate will receive £49, 764 Pupil Premium funding (and £4023 recovery funding).
-For the 2022 - 23 school year we will receive £47 635 in Pupil Premium funding.
+Further information can be found at: [Withdrawn] Pupil premium 2023-24: conditions of grant for local authorities GOV.UK - Parkgate Junior is a 2 form entry Primary with 239 pupils on roll.
+We have 32 pupils on our Pupil Premium register; 13.4% of the school population which is broadly in line with the national average.
+For the 2023 - 24 school year at Parkgate we received £46 560 in Pupil Premium funding.
 Schools are able to spend PPG to suit the needs of their pupils. (see above for the grant for 2022 and 2023 respectively.
-DfE guidance states the grant should be spent: \cdot for the purposes of the school; that is, for the educational benefit of pupils registered at that school - \cdot for the benefit of pupils registered at other maintained schools or academies - on community facilities; for example, services whose provision furthers any charitable purpose for the benefit of pupils at the school or their families, or people who live or work in the locality in which the school is situated - The grant does not have to be completely spent by schools in the financial year; some or all of it may be carried forward to future financial years.

-At Parkgate we recognise and understand that the needs of our children are diverse.
+DfE guidance states the grant should be spent: · for the purposes of the school; that is, for the educational benefit of pupils registered at that school - For raising the educational attainment of disadvantaged pupils of all abilities to help them reach their potential - on community facilities; for example, services whose provision furthers any charitable purpose for the benefit of pupils at the school or their families, or people who live or work in the locality in which the school is situated - The grant does not have to be completely spent by schools in the financial year; some or all of it may be carried forward to future financial years. - At Parkgate we recognise and understand that the needs of our children are diverse.
 We recognise that there is no uniform profile for children eligible for PPG and as such, assign funding in a variety of ways to meet the needs of our children.
 Every child will have an individual plan to support them as their need requires.
-In the year 2021-2022, we have used research led approaches to the allocation of PPG combined with our knowledge of our children and their own voice.
+In the year 2022-2023, we have used research led approaches to the allocation of PPG combined with our knowledge of our children and their own voice.
 The past 2 years have been exceptionally challenging for all of our school community and the money assigned to PPG will be fundamental in supporting this particular group of children.
-This need was reviewed in December 2022 and again in December 2023 with renewed focus on attendance (which is above National comparable standards) and attainment as this falls below National comparable standards.
+This need was reviewed in December 2023 and again in December 2024 with renewed focus on attendance (which is above National comparable standards) and attainment as this falls below National comparable standards.
 As a school we believe that every child should be inspired through discovery and learning, to reach their full potential, in preparation for a successful future.
 All staff believe in working through potential barriers to support our PPG children to achieve a successful future.
 Whole school outcomes for 2023, although cohort specific have lead to more support in a one-to-one tutoring style program for ALL pupils in receipt of Pupil premium funding.
-All pupils will also have specific progress support and mentoring from the Spring Term of 2024.
+This has mainly been to support arithmetic skills for all pupils.
+All pupils will also have specific progress support and mentoring starting from the Spring Term of 2024.